madetech/blog/posts/vim_considered_harmful.md

 I heard that only the best programmers could use Vim and that you could be so much faster in it, ultimately making you a better *programmer*.

-I decided to take the plunge and convert to it from GEdit.
+My mind was made up.
+I decided to convert to Vim from GEdit.
 I would not shut up about it.
 I was very annoying.

 ## I was slow